-Code UN Convention definition (2006 amendment from 29 March 2011) EC 3rd Directive Definition mass of which does not exceed 750 kg. designed and constructed for the carriage of no more than eight passengers in addition to the driver: motor vehicles in this category may be combined with a trailer having a maximum authorised mass which does not exceed 750 kg.
-D Motor vehicles used for the carriage of passengers and having more than eight seats in addition to the driver's seat ; or motor vehicles of category D coupled to a trailer the permissible maximum mass of which does not exceed 750 kg.
-Motor vehicles designed and constructed for the carriage of more than eight passengers in addition to the driver ; motor vehicles in this category may be combined with a trailer having a maximum authorised mass which does not exceed 750kg.
-BE Motor vehicles of category B coupled to a trailer the permissible maximum mass of which exceeds 750 kg and exceeds the unladen mass of the motor vehicle; or motor vehicles of category B coupled to a trailer the permissible maximum mass of which exceeds 750 kg, where the combined permissible maximum mass of the vehicles so coupled exceeds 3,500 kg Without prejudice to the provisions of type approval rules for the vehicles concerned, combinations of vehicles consisting of a motor vehicle in category B and a trailer or semi- trailer where the maximum authorised mass of the trailer or semi-trailer does not exceed 3,500kg .
-CE Motor vehicles of category C coupled to a trailer whose permissible maximum mass exceeds 750 kg Without prejudice to the provisions of type approval rules for the vehicles concerned, combinations of vehicles where the tractor vehicle in Category C above and its trailer or semi- trailer has a maximum authorised mass exceeding 750 kilograms DE Motor vehicles of category D coupled to a trailer whose permissible maximum mass exceeds 750 kg Without prejudice to the provisions of type-approval rules for the vehicles concerned, combinations of vehicles where the tractor vehicle is in category D and its trailer has a maximum authorised mass of over 750 kg
+Code UN Convention Definition (2006 amendment from 29 March 2011) EU 3 rd Directive Definition 750 kg and exceeds the unladen mass of the motor vehicle; or motor vehicles of category B coupled to a trailer the permissible maximum mass of which exceeds 750 kg, where the combined permissible maximum mass of the vehicles so coupled exceeds 3,500 kg. motor vehicle in category B and a trailer or semi-trailer where the maximum authorised mass of the trailer or semi-trailer does not exceed 3,500 kg.
+CE Motor vehicles of category C coupled to a trailer whose permissible maximum mass exceeds 750 kg.
+Without prejudice to the provisions of type approval rules for the vehicles concerned, combinations of vehicles where the tractor vehicle is in category C and its trailer or semitrailer has a maximum authorised mass of over 750 kg.
+DE Motor vehicles of category D coupled to a trailer whose permissible maximum mass exceeds 750 kg.
+Without prejudice to the provisions of type- approval rules for the vehicles concerned, combinations of vehicles where the tractor vehicle is in category D and its trailer has a maximum authorised mass of over 750 kg.